drivechain-project/drivechain.info/peer-review/peer-review-new.md

 ## What are the major remaining critiques of Drivechain?

-Most critiques have been asked-and-answered.
-And the overwhelming majority of people are excited about the potential.
-But two major critiques persist.

-They boil down to the following:

-1. "miners can steal sidechain funds"
-2. "merged minded sidechains increase pool overhead, making txn-censorship easier"
+The two big critiques of Drivechain, which persist (for some reason), are:

+1. **"miners-can-steal"** -- 51% hashrate can empty the Bip300 sidechain of funds, sending them to a txn of their own choosing.
+2. **"miner side-hustle"** -- It is bad if miners can make money on a side-hustle, because then miners will feel pressured to do the side-hustle.
+The side-hustle might negatively affect users of Layer1.

-It is distressing that these critiques remain, because both of them are completely false.
-Each is a complex blend of false premises, self-contradiction, ignoratio elenchi, and even outright deception.
-There is so much to say, about how wrong they are, that --when I am speaking in person-- I often trip myself up by trying to articulate all of them at once.
+Both critiques are false.
+Each is a complex logjam of misconceptions.
+There is so much to say, about how wrong these critiques are, that I often trip myself up by trying to get everything out at once.

 <h3 id="1">
 1. Does drivechain allow miners to steal funds?